 I think the first six months are definitely the hardest but if you can get past them then all of a sudden it becomes much more enjoyable.
 Once babies are bigger they feed a lot quicker, can latch themselves on and them being able to interact a lot more means it can be a really fun experience.
 I have so many memories of them laughing whilst also breastfeeding.

 Here are some of my breastfeeding tips for new mums or expectant mums planning to breastfeed.

 During pregnancy build up a good collection of scarves.
 They are amazing when breastfeeding.
 They are fab for covering up when feeding as they are so lightweight, they are useful for mopping up milk spillage if you don’t have a muslin to hand and I also used mine as lightweight blankets, they smell of you so babies like them.

 Stock up on lots of maternity bras.
-It is fairly normal to leak a lot in those first few months and there is nothing worse than discovering all your bras are crusty (they do actually go crusty when the milk dries).
+It is normal to leak A LOT in those first few months and there is nothing worse than discovering all your bras are crusty (they do actually go crusty when the milk dries).
 Even if you don’t leak that much, you will probably find that sometimes your let down will be a bit fast for your baby and they will end up dribbling milk out the opposite side of their mouth during feeds which drenches through your bra / vest / top.